How often have you heard sales professionals throwing around the term ‘Sales Pipeline’ when talking about potential opportunities?

 - Automated Emails

-Automation is an important factor to consider when you are learning how to increase sales pipeline.
+Automation is an important factor to consider when you are learning how to increase sales.
 With CRM, you can send automated emails, alerts and schedule meetings to ensure that deals do not fall through the cracks.

 Read More: Sales Pipeline Overview